kctraveler/caesar_cipher/README.md

 # Introduction
-This is an implemenation of the Ceasar Cipher as an introduction to the C++ language and GTest.
+This is an implemenation of the Caesar Cipher as an introduction to the C++ language and GTest.
 The code produces two executables for encoding and decoding text.
 Only upper case characters are supported.

 ## encoder.exe
 This program creates "sentences" of random length between the provided parameters and random words from a list of possible words.
 It applies the Ceasar Cipher encryption using a random key.
 The results are either printed to the console or written to a file.